How to Create a System Restore Point in Windows 10 Easily? [2 Ways]

 How to delete restore points in Windows 10?

 If you want to delete all restore points, you can go to the System Properties window where you can create a restore point and click Configure.
-Click Delete option next to Delete all restore points for this device.
+Click Delete button to delete all restore points for this device.

 If you want to delete all but the most recent restore point, you can: right-click on a local drive and select Properties > click Disk Cleanup > choose Clean up system files > go to the More Options tab > click Clean up... under System Restore and Shadow Copies section.

-Various Backup Solutions.
-It can help you backup not only the system but also the file, disk, and partition.
+Various Backup Solutions - It can backup not only the system but also specific files, partitions, and even the entire disk.

-Different Backup Modes.
-It allows you to make full backup as well as incremental/differential backup which can help save storage space.
+Different Backup Modes - It allows you to make full backup as well as incremental/differential backup which can save your storage space.

-It has a clear interface and is so straightforward to users that even a newbie won’t feel any difficulty during the operation.
+The interface is so intuitive that even a newbie won’t feel any difficulty during the operation.

 Step 1.
 Download, install and launch AOMEI Backupper Standard.

 Step 3.
-The system and boot drives have been selected as source partitions automatically by AOMEI Backupper.
-You just need to choose a path (lock disk, external hard drive, USB flash drive or network) to save the image.
+The system partitions will be automatically selected as source.
+You just need to choose a path (local disk, external hard drive, USB flash drive or network) to save the image.

 Step 4.
-Before you click the Start Backup option, you can click Schedule to set the backup plan and click Options to set the compression level, enable email notification, etc.
+Before Start Backup, you can also Schedule a automatic backup plan, or click Options to set the compression level, enable email notification, etc.

-When all is finished, you can find this system restore point in the Home tab.
+Step 5.
+When all is done, you can find this system restore point in the Home tab.
 Once something undesired happens, you can use the System Restore to restore your Windows 10 to this point.

-Now you know how to create a system restore point in Windows 10.
-Besides the Windows built-in utility, AOMEI Backupper also puts forward a pretty easy solution Just choose System Backup under Backup tab, select a destination path, and start the backup.
-The whole operation won’t take long.
+Now you've known how to create a system restore point in Windows 10.
+Besides the built-in utility, AOMEI Backupper is a pretty easy alternative to backup the system, and restore it when error occurs.